the-draupnir-project/draupnir-documentation/docs/protections/mention-limit-protection.md

 protection settings for this protection.

 The protection will redact any messages containing mentions over `maxMentions`.
-The user who sent the messae will then be warned not to send such a message again.
+The user who sent the message will then be warned not to send such a message again.

 If they send another message containing messages over the limit within a short